A four-legged local has joined the team at a new Dartmoor distillery.

 The DHPT was established in 2005 in response to concern over the long-term survival of the Dartmoorpony.

 Its work includes liaising with conservation bodies like the National Trust to place ponies for conservation grazing, working with special needs students and young people to help them develop life skills, and hosting educational initiatives to showcase the temperament and versatility of the breed.

 “The Dartmoor pony is such an iconic representation of this land,” said Greg.

 “So much so that a beautiful pony’s head is the main part of our logo.
 It is important we do all we can to conserve this rare breed and keep them roaming on Dartmoor for our children’s children to marvel at in the future.

 “That is why we have chosen to make our chosen charity the DPHT and support the brilliant work they do here in the Dartmoor National Park, across the UK and beyond.”

-For anyone who needs a fun pick-me-up to help combat the January blues, H&H has conjured up this numbers quiz…
+For anyone who needs a fun pick-me-up to help combat the coronavirus lockdown, H&H has conjured up this numbers quiz

 The rider suffered a ‘hangman’s break’ to her C2 vertebra

 Here Jason gives one H&H forum user advice on whether they need a whip